 Human Resources (HR) Director Job Listings

-Skills in Leadership and Strategic Planning are correlated to pay that is above average.
-Skills that pay less than market rate include Hiring, Benefits & Compensation and Employee Relations.
+Skills in Leadership, Strategic Planning and Performance Management are correlated to pay that is above average.
+Skills that pay less than market rate include Benefits & Compensation and Employee Relations.

-Pay by Experience Level for Human Resources (HR) Director
+What is the Pay by Experience Level for Human Resources (HR) Directors?

 Pay Difference by Location

-Employees with Human Resources (HR) Director in their job title in Los Angeles, California earn an average of 24.7% more than the national average.
-These job titles also find higher than average salaries in Chicago, Illinois (21.8% more) and Houston, Texas (21.1% more).
-The lowest salaries can be found in Atlanta, Georgia (12.1% less) and Dallas, Texas (1.5% less).
+Employees with Human Resources (HR) Director in their job title in Los Angeles, California earn an average of 21.2% more than the national average.
+These job titles also find higher than average salaries in Houston, Texas (21.0% more) and Chicago, Illinois (19.1% more).
+The lowest salaries can be found in Atlanta, Georgia (6.7% less).

 Years of Experience